NicholasJonesCode/composers-project-dashboard/README.md

 # Notes

-(Please note this this copy of the README is different from the P2 assignment, as it is more updated)
+(Please note this this copy of the README is different from the P2 LiftOff assignment, as it is more updated)

 ### Overview